AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 >[!NOTE]
 >
->Sandbox program environments do not support a customer-provided CDN.
+>Sandbox program environments do not support a customer provided CDN.

 The extra hop between the customer CDN and the AEM CDN is only needed if there is a cache miss.
 By using the cache optimization strategies described in this article, the addition of a customer CDN should only introduce negligible latency.